 Immediately following graduation, Porter toured with Missoula Children’s Theatre in several productions, visiting 37 states and 3 Canadian provinces and performing in venues ranging from school gymnasiums to multi-million dollar Broadway national touring facilities.
 She also appeared in a story about MCT on NBC’s Today.

-Porter currently resides in Los Angeles.
-She is a graduate of iO West, where she was a founding member the long-form improv show Tigerpants, which is still running today.
-Porter performed with Tigerpants for three years.
+Porter currently splits her time between Los Angeles and New York.
+She is a graduate of iO West where she was a founding member the long-form improv show Tigerpants which ran until the theatre closed in 2018.
+Porter performed with Tigerpants for its first three years.
 She also performed with the highly acclaimed DVDevious: the Improvised DVD, and spent seven years at ACME Comedy Theatre, where she was a mainstage performer in both improv and sketch, as well as an improv teacher.

-Television appearances include BATTLE CREEK, NEW GIRL, THE OFFICE, PRIVATE PRACTICE, WITHOUT A TRACE, and many others.
+Television appearances include THE BLACKLIST, SUPERSTORE, NEW GIRL, THE OFFICE, PRIVATE PRACTICE, WITHOUT A TRACE, and many others.
 She has performed in dozens of national commercials for such clients as AT&T, Saturn, McDonald’s, Hallmark, American Express, Oscar Mayer, Trident, and many more.
-She occasionally teaches a Commercial Audition Workshop in Los Angeles.
+She taught a Commercial Audition Workshop in Los Angeles for over 10 years and still does private coaching.